Recently Visited Pages

 The official family of logos are trademarks of St. Charles Community College and have been carefully designed to represent the institution.
-The official logo consists of the words "St. Charles Community College," plus five-triangle artwork.
-The triangles reflect elements of unique campus building architecture and represent the five original county school districts that established the college district.
-They also symbolize knowledge as a solid base for building brighter futures.
-The official logo, depicted in three variations, is the only logo that represents the college.
+The official logo consists of the words "St. Charles Community College," plus triangle artwork.
+The triangles reflect elements of unique campus building architecture and are a heritage nod to SCC's previous logo that represented the five original county school districts that established the college district.
+The logo reflects the flexibility and mobility of the college while forming an abstract "S." Its white band communicates motion and is inspired by the Missouri River.
+The official logo is the only logo that represents the college.
 The name as depicted is part of the official logo and must not be altered.
 Nor should the official logo triangles be separated from the college name.

 The official college acronym is SCC.
 The "S" stands for "St. Charles"; and the two "Cs" stand for "Community College."

 The official word mark of the college is designed not as a substitute for the official logo but as a supplement.
 It is permissible to use when the official logo will not fit within specifications of a project such as promotional items like writing pens.

 The official seal is limited to diplomas and other items for Commencement as well as employee service awards and other certificates issued by departments and divisions of the college.
 Because special permission is required for its use, it is not available for download online.
 Questions about the use of the official seal should be directed to the Marketing and Communications Department.